google/osv.dev/gcp/appengine/blog/content/posts/using-the-determineversion-api.md

 - Software projects typically pull in C/C++ by submodules or vendoring
 - Source code identifiers (e.g. git hashes) are the best way to identify libraries, but vulnerabilities are typically associated to versions, not git hashes

 OSV has had C/C++ vulnerability data from OSS-Fuzz keyed on git hashes from day 1.
-However, a remaining challenge for C/C++ users is being able to accurately identify the closest upstream git hash of their C/C++ dependencies in order to make use of this vulnerability data.The OSV team is committed to bridging the gap between what C/C++ users need and the constraints of the ecosystem and today we are announcing a tool that can help–the determineversion API.
+However, a remaining challenge for C/C++ users is being able to accurately identify the closest upstream git hash of their C/C++ dependencies in order to make use of this vulnerability data.
+The OSV team is committed to bridging the gap between what C/C++ users need and the constraints of the ecosystem and today we are announcing a tool that can help–the determineversion API.
 <!--more-->

 ## What is the determineversion API?
 The [determineversion API](https://google.github.io/osv.dev/post-v1-determineversion/) is a new, experimental API endpoint for OSV’s API.
 The goal of the determineversion API is to help users determine the likely version of their vendored C/C++ dependencies.
 Once dependency versions are known, our other API endpoints can return reliable vulnerability information.

+We are actively seeking feedback on the determineversion API.
+If you have a project that you would like to scan for vulnerabilities, please follow along with this walkthrough and let us [know about your experience](https://github.com/google/osv.dev/issues/new).
+Your feedback can help us improve the vulnerability matching experience for other C/C++ developers.

 ## What projects can use the determineversion API?
 The set of C/C++ repositories currently supported by the determineversion API are the ones being fuzzed in OSS-Fuzz.
 This is because OSV currently only contains commit-level vulnerability information for C/C++ projects via OSS-Fuzz.
 If a project has been fuzzed by OSS-Fuzz, you’ll be able to use the tool, but you should understand that there may be additional vulnerabilities in your dependencies that weren’t found by or reported through OSS-Fuzz.
-You can check a project’s eligibility by following the steps in our [docs](https://google.github.io/osv.dev/post-v1-determineversion/#available-libraries).
+You can check a project against the API's current limitations by following the steps in our [documentation](https://google.github.io/osv.dev/post-v1-determineversion/#available-libraries).

-The OSV team is also working on expanding C/C++ coverage by attaching commit-level details to the NVC/CVE database.Once released, we are hopeful that many of these gaps will no longer exist.
+The OSV team is also working on expanding C/C++ coverage by including commit-level details for vulnerabilities from CVEs in the National Vulnerability Database(NVD).
+Once these are included, we expect that many of these gaps will no longer exist.
 Even small security steps can make a positive difference, and we hope that the current limitations will not prevent you from trying the new API endpoint.

 ## Let's try the determineversion API
 To try the determineversion API, you will first need the following: